Natural Laxatives: 10 Fruits That Work Fast

 Oranges are rich in water, which helps to hydrate he intestines and stool.
 They also provide a lot of bagasse (pulp, rind, and seeds), which have high fiber content to promote digestion.
 One orange contains about 2.2 g of fiber, which is a greater amount of fiber than the amount in 1 slice of brown bread, for example.

 However, it’s important to remember that orange juice has virtually no fiber, because when the fruit is squeezed just for the juice, the bagasse ends up being wasted, along with the peel.
-Therefore, in the form of juice, orange is not a good laxative option.
+Therefore, oranges in the form of juice is not an optimal laxative option.

 Avocado is a champion in fiber content: 100 g of this fruit contains about 6 g of fiber.
 It’s also rich in fats that are good for the body and that help with the passage of stools through the intestine.
 It also helps to promote cardiovascular health and improve levels of good cholesterol.